 Refrigerator: Store the boom boom shrimp in an airtight container for up to 2 days.
 Keep the panko topping in a separate dry container so it stays crisp.

-Freezer: I wouldn’t freeze your boom boom shrimp leftovers.
+Freezer: I wouldn’t freeze it.
 The mayo sauce will separate and the shrimp texture will get weird and rubbery.

 Reheat: This dish is meant to be eaten cool!
 If you reheat the shrimp, the sauce will melt and split, so just enjoy it chilled or over something like my Rice With Chicken Broth and Butter.